easegress-io/easegress/doc/cookbook/service_proxy.md

     - [Consul](#consul)
     - [Eureka](#eureka)

-Easegress servers as a resvert proxy.
-It can easily integrate with main stream Service Registries.
+Easegress servers as a reverse proxy.
+It can easily integrate with mainstream Service Registries.

 ## Basic: Load Balance